Elethom/OpenCore-ROG-Strix-Z390-I/README.md

 This config works with my build by disabling unsupported discrete GPU.
 If you use a discrete GPU, change it accordingly.

+> DRM does not work with iGPU.
+I plan to wait a few months for macOS to support RDNA 2.

 ## Appendix

 ### ACPI